Battle of Rock Island Rapids

-The Battle of Rock Island Rapids, also called the Battle of Campbell Island, was an American defeat during the War of 1812 at the hands of the British allied Sauk, Fox, and Kickapoo.
-In July 1814, a military expedition was mounted to supply the U.S garrison at Prairie du Chien after calls for help.
-The U.S expedition was ambushed on July 19.
+The Battle of Rock Island Rapids, also called the Battle of Campbell Island, was an American defeat during the War of 1812 at the hands of the British allied Sauk, Meskwaki, and Kickapoo.
+In July 1814, a military expedition was mounted to supply the U.S. garrison at Prairie du Chien after calls for help.
+The U.S. expedition was ambushed on July 19.
 In the aftermath another expedition was sent to re-capture Prairie after it fell to the British.
 This expedition was also ambushed in the Battle of Credit Island and forced to retreat southwards.

 Events

 Background

 In June 1814, the U.S. Army at Fort Shelby, Prairie du Chien (present-day Wisconsin), was threatened with British and Indian attack.
 After calls for more supplies and men reached St. Louis, Governor William Clark of Missouri organized the expedition led by Lieutenant John Campbell.